 High Fidelity Dreams, by Aura, 1992

-Edit 5-22-2015: There was a demo I’d mentioned before that I couldn’t get a screencast of because my computer was too slow.
-Someone else posted a video of it playing on a TT030 (it plays the same way on an Atari STe), and I’ve added it here.
+Edit 5-11-2017: There was a demo I’d mentioned before that I couldn’t get a screencast of because my computer was too slow.
+Someone else posted a video of it playing on an Atari STe, and I’ve added it here.
 Fair warning if you are easily offended, there is a little mature language in this video towards the end when the credits roll.

 Grotesque demo, by Omega, 1992

 You wouldn’t know it by watching this, but in my opinion this

 is was the best Atari ST/STe demo I’d seen for many years, in terms technical accomplishment.
 I remember it sounded really cool if I ran the audio through an amplifier!
 There are some strobe effects in the demo (probably not good to watch if you have epilepsy!).

 When the credits roll the author gets into some of the technical specs. for the demo.
 Right towards the end the author put up a 3D cube that obscures some of the text.
 So here it is, misspellings and all: